kaifsiddiquei/GITBOOK/the-decnect-token/tokenomics-revenue-model.md

 ---

-*Ready to explore how to acquire $DEXGO?
-Continue to the next section to learn about the various ways to obtain DEXGO tokens.*
+*Ready to explore how to acquire $DecNect?
+Continue to the next section to learn about the various ways to obtain DecNect tokens.*